 Prepare a skit and speech about dairy foods or dairy nutrition.

-Attend the county pageant.
-If named as the county dairy princess, the promoter will attend the state dairy princess training seminar in July and the state dairy princess pageant in September.
+Attend the county coronation or competition.
+If named as the county dairy princess, the promoter will attend the state dairy princess training seminar in July and the state dairy princess competition in September.